Skip to main content

 In practice, "EU compliant" means more than generating an XML file.
 You need the correct syntax for the destination flow, mandatory EN 16931 data, country-specific rules where they apply, and an operational process for validation and correction.

-Use the official country guidance as your legal baseline: Germany BMF FAQ, France DGFiP reform guidance, Belgium’s national e-invoicing portal, and the European Commission ViDA materials.
-Your technical rollout should then map each sales flow to the correct format, channel, and exception process.
+Use official country guidance as your legal baseline: the German BMF FAQ, France’s DGFiP reform guidance, Belgium’s national e-invoicing portal, and the European Commission’s ViDA materials.
+Then map each sales flow to the right format, channel, and exception process.

 How to choose the right path